aghie/LyS-FASTPARSE/README.md

 --usehead \
 --userl \

 ## TODO

 TODO: Add support to select the right UDpipe model (now it is hard-coded)

-TODO: It seems to be a problem with the sentence tokenization
+TODO: Modify bist-code to accept different columns of information from CoNLLU files